mindspore-ai/docs/install/mindspore_gpu_install_conda_en.md

 ## Creating and Accessing the Conda Virtual Environment

-Create a Conda virtual environment based on the Python version you want to use and activate the virtual environment.
+Create a Conda virtual environment based on the Python version you want to use and go to the virtual environment.

 If you want to use Python 3.7.5: